Learning a foreign language is a challenge that some people just don’t want to face.

 Test out a free language-learning app.

-Duolingo and Hellotalk are both free language-learning apps that can help you master the basics before setting off.
+Duolingo, Hellotalk, and Vidalingua are free language-learning apps that can help you master the basics before setting off.
 Basic words, phrases, and conjugations are the bulk of what you will use on a daily basis, so you'll be in good shape if you can get around 500 words under your belt.
 Language-learning apps are also great for getting the basic pronunciation down, so native speakers won't have any problem understanding when you speak.

 Start with Duolingo’s quick, interactive lessons, which feature both spoken and written practice, grammar lessons, and vocabulary building.
 The app is available for desktop and mobile, so you can take it with you on the go.
 Duolingo also has a handful of cool features that are available offline, too!